Do Macs get malware? Does your Mac need Antivirus? Is it true that Macs are fully secure?

 - Disable Remote Login.

-- Create a standard user account (Non-Admin) for general usages.
+- Create a standard user account (Non-Admin) for general usage.

 - If possible, Use VPN services for secure browsing.

 Does your Mac Need Antivirus Software?

-Many Mac users are still misbelief that “Macs do not get viruses” which is completely wrong, Mac does get Malware however not all Malware are the virus, there is the difference between Malware and Virus.
+Many Mac users are still misbelief that “Macs do not get viruses,” which is entirely wrong, Mac does get Malware, however, not all Malware are virus, there is the difference between Malware and Virus.
 Mac Malware does not fit to be called a Virus, Virus is often taken as a general term to describe any external threat.

 The new and advanced Malware can easily bypass Mac’s inbuilt security which may possess different threats to your computer.

 Also, it is not possible to stay cautious every time you surf the web or install any software or do different computing tasks, as MACs are made to provide you fast and reliable computing operations.

 Rather than checking every software, website, email, and file manually why don’t we automate it by installing a trusted Antivirus Software for Mac OS.

 Recommended Antivirus Software for Mac

 Not every antivirus company makes a copy for Mac users so it is hard picking the right one.

 You can get a free Mac antivirus but free antivirus comes with limitations, as you may have noticed that most of the free software for Windows PC is paid for Mac users.

-According to AV-Test Bitdefender Antivirus for Mac performed better than other Mac Antiviruses like Avast Mac Security, Intego Mac Internet Security and, Kaspersky internet security.
+According to AV-Test Bitdefender Antivirus performed better than other Mac Antiviruses like Avast Mac Security, Intego Mac Internet Security and, Kaspersky internet security.

 Bitdefender is a lightweight Antivirus that does not affect the Mac performance and provides protection against all Mac threats.

 Key Features of Bitdefender for Mac